How to Decorate a Small Bedroom

 Go for It

 There are two ways to organize a small bedroom: You can make it dark and cozy with saturated berry reds or chocolate browns.
 Or, you can boost daylight with barely dressed windows and a light-bouncing color on the wall, such as cloud white or sunshine yellow.
 Either way, don't take a weak approach.
 You can be bold in a small space without risking too much money or effort.

 Sneak In Storage

 When decorating small bedrooms, every square inch is potential storage.
 Sure, you can stash sweater boxes under the bed, but if you boost the bed frame on blocks and add a voluminous skirt, you can hide a set of luggage under there.
 Place a storage ottoman under the window to hold extra bedding.
 Use a chest as a bedside table to gain drawer space.
-Make the most of your closet with an organizer system.
+When it comes to organizing a small bedroom, make the most of your closet with an organizer system.
 And look for wall space where you can hang a bookshelf.

 Seize Opportunities in a Small Bedroom

 Look for ways to make your small bedroom special.
 Decorate a bedroom with punchy fabrics and expressive patterns.
 Choose interesting lighting, such as a charming chandelier or sculptural table lamps.
 For a small bedroom idea that makes a statement, try an unusual headboard: Pick one that is extra tall, brightly upholstered, or curvy.
 And use artwork to show off your personality.
 It doesn't have to be pricey -- framed snapshots will do.
 Remember, this is the most personal space in your home, so decorate a bedroom with what makes you happy.

 You may want to rethink your black-out window treatments.
 Embrace natural light, which will help a small bedroom feel light and airy.
 Layer drapes and light-blocking shades for style and optimal light control.